← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

 Medical device companies lose deals they should win because they do not understand how purchase decisions are actually made inside health systems.
 The sales team talks to the physician champion.
 The physician champion advocates internally.
 The deal dies in a committee meeting the sales team was not invited to, killed by a procurement objection, a biomedical engineering concern, or a nursing workflow argument the device company never heard.
+The post-mortem CRM note reads “lost to incumbent” or “no budget” — both true in the sense that the committee said so, neither true at the level that would inform a different strategy next quarter.

 Understanding the full buying committee — who participates, what each role evaluates, how influence flows, and where deals break — is the difference between a sales strategy built on clinical evidence and a sales strategy built on clinical evidence that is also politically viable.
+The second is what closes deals inside health systems.
+The first is what loses them.
+This guide draws on the multi-stakeholder qualitative research principles in the complete AI customer interviews guide and applies them to the specific committee structures, language conventions, and decision dynamics of medical device procurement.
+For the broader healthcare research methodology context, see the healthcare customer research methods guide.

 The Buying Committee Map